primal-lang/sdk/README.md

 # Purified 💧
-**Dry** is a declararive, purely functional, esoteric programming language.
-Although **Dry** is a general purpose language, it's mostly intended to be used as a tool for learning functional programming.
+**Purified** is a declararive, purely functional, esoteric programming language.
+Although **Purified** is a general purpose language, it's mostly intended to be used as a tool for learning functional programming.

 ## TODO
 * Function isInfinite